DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/filterValues.md

 Specifies values selected in the column's [header filter](/concepts/05%20Widgets/DataGrid/30%20Filtering%20and%20Searching/2%20Header%20Filter.md '/Documentation/Guide/Widgets/{WidgetName}/Filtering_and_Searching/#Header_Filter').

 ---
-If the **headerFilter**.[groupInterval](/api-reference/_hidden/GridBaseColumn/headerFilter/groupInterval.md '{basewidgetpath}/Configuration/columns/headerFilter/#groupInterval') option is set, each value in the **filterValues** array specifies the beginning of an interval instead of an exact value:
+If the **headerFilter**.[groupInterval](/api-reference/_hidden/GridBaseColumn/headerFilter/groupInterval.md '{basewidgetpath}/Configuration/columns/headerFilter/#groupInterval') property is set, each value in the **filterValues** array specifies the beginning of an interval instead of an exact value:

 ---
 #####jQuery